k3s-io/docs/docs/security/self-assessment.md

 **Remediation:**
-Edit the API server pod specification file /etc/kubernetes/manifests/kube-apiserver.yaml on the master node and remove the `--kubelet-https parameter`.
+Edit the API server pod specification file /etc/kubernetes/manifests/kube-apiserver.yaml on the control plane node and remove the --kubelet-https parameter.

 ### 1.2.5 Ensure that the --kubelet-client-certificate and --kubelet-client-key arguments are set as appropriate (Automated)